lesfleursdelanuitdev/mycelia-kernel-plugin-system/README.md

 # Mycelia Plugin System

-A sophisticated, dependency-aware plugin system with transaction safety and lifecycle management.
+A sophisticated, **framework-agnostic** plugin system with transaction safety, lifecycle management, and official bindings for React and Vue 3.

 ## Overview

-Mycelia Plugin System is a standalone plugin architecture extracted from [Mycelia Kernel](https://github.com/lesfleursdelanuitdev/mycelia-kernel).
+Mycelia Plugin System is a **framework-agnostic**, standalone plugin architecture extracted from [Mycelia Kernel](https://github.com/lesfleursdelanuitdev/mycelia-kernel).
 It provides:

+- **Framework-agnostic** - Write domain logic once, use it with React, Vue, or any framework.
+Plugins are completely independent of UI frameworks
 - **Hook-based composition** - Extend systems without modification
 - **Dependency resolution** - Automatic topological sorting
 - **Transaction safety** - Atomic installation with rollback